AndersenCastaneda/AndersenCastaneda/README.md

 ### Hello there 👋 I'm Andersen Castañeda.

 # ⚡ About me:
- - Game Developer
+ - 🎓 Classical Pianist
- - Full Stack Developer
+ - 🎓 Game Developer
- - Classical Pianist
+ - 🎓 Full Stack Developer

 I started my studies as a Classical Pianist, in fact, I have a Master's Degree in Classical Piano and I have always liked to compose music for television and video games, I have 10 years of experience as a Pianist and Composer.